fleekxyz/non-fungible-apps/README.md

 $ npx hardhat run scripts/<script_name>.js --network <network_name>
 ```

+> 💡You are able to see and change the arguments for each script at the top of each file

 <!-- TODO: add the commands here when they are done
 ### Admin commands